konstantinfoerster/card-service-go/README.md

 The lint aggregator [golangci-lint](https://golangci-lint.run/) can be used to apply best practice and find errors in your golang code.

-Just run `docker run --rm -v $(pwd):/app -w /app golangci/golangci-lint:latest golangci-lint run -v` inside the root dir of the project to start the linting process.
+Just run `docker run --pull always  --rm -v $(pwd):/app -w /app golangci/golangci-lint:latest golangci-lint run -v` inside the root dir of the project to start the linting process.